 Founder & CEO of National Education Equity Lab

-As a federal civil rights prosecutor, Ms. Cornfeld led a series of high-profile public corruption, police abuse, and human trafficking cases resulting in her twice receiving the U.S. Attorney General’s Director’s Award for outstanding performance.
-Prior to that she was appointed Deputy Chief Counsel of the NYC Commission to Investigate Alleged Police Corruption (the “Mollen Commission”) where she helped develop and lead investigations of alleged police corruption, brutality, and system failures, which resulted in NYC’s creation of a permanent police oversight commission.
-She was a litigation associate at the law firm Paul, Weiss, Rifkind, Wharton & Garrison and served as a law clerk to the Honorable Pierre N. Leval, SDNY (now U.S. 2nd Circuit).
+As a federal civil rights prosecutor, Ms. Cornfeld led complex public corruption, police abuse, and human trafficking cases and twice received the U.S. Attorney General’s Director’s Award for outstanding performance.
+Prior to that, she was appointed deputy chief counsel of the NYC Commission to Investigate Alleged Police Corruption (the “Mollen Commission”) where she helped develop and lead investigations of alleged police corruption, brutality, and system failures – resulting in NYC’s creation of a permanent police oversight commission.
+She was a litigation associate at Paul, Weiss, Rifkind, Wharton & Garrison; and clerked for the Honorable Pierre N. Leval, SDNY (now U.S. 2nd Circuit).

-Ms. Cornfeld has served as trustee for a number of nonprofit and other boards, including the Children’s Defense Fund for more than a decade, the Center for Law, Brain, and Behavior, the Dalton School, Hospital for Special Surgery, and is founder of a public speaking and advocacy program for East Harlem girls, Girls Speak!, where she continues to serve as a coach and mentor to a six-year cohort of young women.
+Ms. Cornfeld serves as trustee for numerous non-profit boards, including the Children’s Defense Fund for over a decade (former trustee), the NAACP Legal Defense Fund, the Alliance for Excellent Education, the Center for Law, Brain and Behavior, the Hospital for Special Surgery, and serves on the Brookings Institute’s Task Force on Next Gen Community Schools.
+She founded a public speaking and advocacy program for East Harlem girls and has served for the past decade as an active coach and mentor to a large group of extraordinary young women who recently began college.

 Her articles and op-ed pieces have appeared in many publications, including the New York Times, Washington Post, Newsweek, the NY Law Journal, and Huffington Post; she is a frequent speaker on education equity, civic engagement, and policing, and has been featured on numerous national news and media programs on these topics.